-Lino printmaking is a method of relief printing which involves carving a drawing into a soft linoleum block, rolling a thin layer of ink over it, and pressing paper on top to transfer the image.
-The areas where you have carved away reveal the paper beneath, often with quite beautiful results.
+Lino printmaking is a method of relief printing, which involves carving a drawing into a soft linoleum block, rolling a thin layer of ink over it, and pressing paper on top to transfer the image.
+The areas where you have carved away often create quite beautiful results.

 Lino prints look bold and powerful, with hard lines, flat areas of colour, and high contrast between the paper and ink.
 You can spend a long time carving, or just make a simple design, but the printing is fairly fast, so multiple copies can be made quickly and easily.
 Many artists find that working in lino changes their style, and drawings that look tentative or flimsy in pencil take on a more confident, powerful quality when transformed into lino prints (see our best pencil drawings for drawing inspiration).